 The Dating Apps Single Travelers Should Download

 Tourbar is like the Tinder for travel.
-This widely popular app helps lonely travellers find companions.
+This widely popular app helps lonely travelers find companions.
 Head out together for a meal, go dancing at the local hot spot, have a drink at the coolest pub downtown, or just tour the local area.
-There are literally thousands of people all over the world on Tourbar from the USA to Europe, Asia, and India, so swipe and see what travellers are up for a bit of fun in your city.
+There are literally thousands of people all over the world on Tourbar from the USA to Europe, Asia, and India, so swipe and see who's up for a bit of fun in your city.

 Have you used a dating app to connect with other travelers?
 Or would you consider using one?
 Let us know in the comments.

 This story was originally published on January 12, 2016, and has since been updated.